-The structure of the CrossGov project's work packages allows us to assess and compare policies' intentions (WP2) and outputs from the implementation of policies (WP3).
-It allows us to look into policy coherence from different angles, but also allows us to assess policy effectiveness through the assessment of policy intentions vs policy implementation practices.
-This enables us to assess whether the policies are working in line with their intentions.
+The structure of the CrossGov project's work packages allows us to assess and compare policies' intentions (WP2) and outputs from the implementation of policies (task 2.3 and WP3).
+It allows us to look into policy coherence from different angles, but also allows us to assess policy effectiveness through the assessment of policy intentions vs what may be achieved after implementation.
+CrossGov goes beyond ordinary effectiveness evaluations though in looking at cross-compliance.
+Cross-compliance requires assessing how the implementation of one policy affects the implementation of other policies and achievement of objectives across policies.
+If these objectives, and, not least, the instruments in the policies, are not in line with EGD, effectiveness of such policies may lead in a different direction than the EGD ambitions.